 16. Lunch bag

-The right lunch bag can make all the difference for nurses who want to pack their own meals.
+The right lunch bag can make all the difference for especially for night shift nurses who want to pack their own meals.
 Look for a sturdy, insulated one that is large enough to fit a meal, snacks, and drinks.

 17. Water bottle